nvictor/atalanta/PlanGemini.md

 *   **Rules:**
     *   Browse EZDrummer grooves to find the "pulse" of the track.
     *   Drag and drop blocks to build the entire arrangement (Intro -> Verse -> Chorus...).
+    *   After the groove clicks, drag each section into the file explorer, rename it, and keep the parts handy so importing into EZbass is fast later.
     *   *Definition of Done:* The drum track is complete from start to finish.
 You can "hear" the song just by listening to the drums.

 #### Song Parts in EZDrummer